Günther Prien: Third patrol

 U-47 under the command of Prien with 1st watch officer (I. WO) Oberleutnant zur See Engelbert Endrass and chief engineer Oberleutnant (Ing.)
 Johann-Friedrich Wessels left Kiel on 16 November 1939.
 U-47 attacked a British cruiser on 28 November 1939.
 Prien had identified the ship to be a London-class cruiser.
 Prien intended to launch a spread of three torpedoes, but only a single torpedo cleared the tube and detonated in the wake of the cruiser.
 When the periscope cleared the surface, Prien observed what he believed major damage to the stern of the cruiser, her starboard torpedo launchers dislodged and an aircraft tilted.
 U-47 surfaced and tried to pursue the cruiser but was driven off by depth charges dropped from the escort.
-It turned out the cruiser was HMS Norfolk which was slightly damaged by the detonation.
-The war diary of the Befehlshaber der U-Boote (BdU) on 17 December 1939 stated that even though a hit was observed the cruiser was not sunk.
+It turned out the cruiser was HMS Norfolk which was not damaged by the detonation.
+The war diary of the Befehlshaber der U-Boote (BdU) on 17 December 1939 stated that even though a hit was observed the cruiser was not sunk, but German propaganda broadcast that "The bull of Scapa Flow" had sunk the cruiser.
+Upon inquiry from the Admiralty, Norfolk reported herself undamaged; she thought the explosion in her wake had been an aircraft bomb.

 On 5 December 1939, U-47 spotted nine merchant vessels escorted by five destroyers.
 At 14:40, Prien fired one torpedo.
 U-47 continued to attack Allied shipping in the Western Approaches, however eight out of twelve G7e U-47 carried, failed to detonate either missing or malfunctioning.
 On 18 December 1939, U-47 returned to Kiel via the Kaiser Wilhelm Canal.
 The claims made by Prien are noted in the war diary of the BdU on 17 December 1939: